contradb/contra/terraform/README.md

 Then confirm you've set the AWS environment variables `AWS_ACCESS_KEY_ID` etc as instructed above.
 Then you've got to download plugins and figure out where to store terraform state, so...

+Next we need to decide how Terraform will store its state.
+There are two main cases:

 ### if you're an official-pants admin wanting to change production...

 do